robjg/oddjob/docs/reference/org/oddjob/io/FilesType.md

 [HOME](../../../README.md)
 # files

-Specify files using a wild card pattern, or a a list.
+Specify files using a wild card pattern, or a list.
 The list can contain [file](../../../org/oddjob/io/FileType.md) or other types that can be converted into a java File object or array including this type.
 In this way this type can be used to build complicated collections of